Privacy Policy — Smartensity

 The basis for this transfer is:

-2. The European Commission's Standard Contractual Clauses (SCCs) of 4 June 2021 (decision 2021/914), as a fallback mechanism, together with Anthropic's Data Processing Addendum, if concluded.
+1. The European Commission's Standard Contractual Clauses (SCCs) of 4 June 2021 (decision 2021/914), together with Anthropic's Data Processing Addendum (DPA).

-3. Additional technical and organizational safeguards (TLS in transit, restricted permissions, data minimization in prompts).
+2. Additional technical and organizational safeguards (TLS in transit, restricted permissions, data minimization in prompts).

 The content of your requests is not used by Anthropic to train their models, in line with the API access terms.
-[UNCERTAIN — lawyer: verify the current Anthropic Commercial Terms and any “no-training” toggle in the console]

 GitHub, Inc. (USA) — support / error-report tickets.
 To diagnose and fix faults, our error-handling pipeline files RODO-redacted support tickets as issues in a private GitHub repository operated by GitHub, Inc., based in the United States.
-Before a ticket is filed, the pipeline removes raw personal and special-category data (e.g. email address, raw injury and pain-flag content); the ticket body carries only the error type, technical context, and a pseudonymous reference.
-We rely on the same transfer mechanism as for Anthropic above: the EU–US Data Privacy Framework adequacy decision to the extent GitHub / Microsoft is a certified participant, with the European Commission's Standard Contractual Clauses (decision 2021/914) and GitHub's Data Protection Addendum as a fallback, plus encryption in transit and the private-repository access restriction.
-[NEEDS LAWYER REVIEW — verify GitHub/Microsoft DPF certification status and that the GitHub DPA / SCCs are in place as of the date of signing]
+Before a ticket is filed, the pipeline removes raw personal and special-category data (e.g. email address, raw injury and pain-flag content); the ticket body carries only: the error type, the scrubbed error message, scrubbed stack-trace frames, the request path and method, the app version, a coarse browser/OS label derived from your browser's User-Agent header, and a pseudonymous user reference (a short hash — not reversible to your account).
+We rely on the same transfer mechanism as for Anthropic above: the European Commission's Standard Contractual Clauses (decision 2021/914) and GitHub's Data Protection Addendum, plus encryption in transit and the private-repository access restriction.

 We provide the full list of our sub-processors, together with the current transfer mechanisms, on request at support@smartensity.app.